VictorCano/n8n-nodes-clickhouse/README.md

 For alternative installation methods, see the
 [n8n community nodes installation guide](https://docs.n8n.io/integrations/community-nodes/installation/).

+For local development with the provided docker-compose, the repo is mounted into the n8n container as a custom extension.
+Run `npm run build --watch` while n8n is running so changes in `dist/` are picked up automatically.

 ## n8n Cloud

 n8n Cloud only allows installation of **verified** community nodes from the Cloud panel.
 If this node is not listed